kvalle/diy-lang/parts/python.md

 We'll be using [dictionaries](https://docs.python.org/2/library/stdtypes.html#typesmapping) when representing the program environments.

 - Remember that dicts are mutable in Python.
 Use the [`copy`](https://docs.python.org/2/library/stdtypes.html#dict.copy) function when a copy is needed.
+- To update a dictionary with values from another, use [`update`](https://docs.python.org/2/library/stdtypes.html#set.update).
 - You will find yourself needing to make a dictionary from a list of keys and a list of values.
 To do so, combine the [`dict`](https://docs.python.org/2/library/functions.html#func-dict) and [`zip`](https://docs.python.org/2/library/functions.html#zip) functions like this:

     ```python
     >>> dict(zip(["foo", "bar"], [1, 2]))
     {'foo': 1, 'bar': 2}
     ```
-- To update a dictionary with values from another, use [`update`](https://docs.python.org/2/library/stdtypes.html#set.update).

-Read about dicts in the [documentation](https://docs.python.org/2/tutorial/datastructures.html#dictionaries).
+Read more about dicts in the [documentation](https://docs.python.org/2/tutorial/datastructures.html#dictionaries).

 ### Strings

-- Strings works in many ways like lists in Python.
+- Strings works in many ways like lists.
 Thus, you can substring using indices:

     ```python
     >>> "hello world"[6:]